ldbc/ldbc_snb_interactive_v1_impls/cypher/README.md

 ## Configuration

-Set the environment variables to the desired values in `scripts/vars.sh`.
+The default environment variables (e.g. Neo4j version, container name, etc.) are stored in `scripts/vars.sh`.
+Adjust these as you see fit.

 ## Generating and loading the data set